jac307/MediaArtTutorials/Blender/More_References_Character_Modeling.md

 -------------------------------------------------------------------------------

-# 👾 Character Modeling: More references and ways to character model in Blender
+# 👾 Character Modeling: More References and Ways to Model in Blender

 ---